paul-krug/tools-io/README.md

 # tools-io

-This Python library provides convenient tools related to file and function I/O.
+This Python library provides convenient tools related to file and function I/O functionality.